abhisheksingh98/React-counter-app/README.md

 # React-counter-app

-This a basic counter application made using ReactJS.
+This a counter application made using ReactJS.